 Welcome to the Cognition, Action, and Psychophysiology Lab (CAP Lab) at UConn Waterbury!

 Our research focuses on the building blocks of early cognitive development.
-We are looking for families with 5- to 6-month-olds to help us answer questions about early learning, thinking, and the brain in our NIH-funded research studies!
+We are looking for families with 6- to 12-month-olds to help us answer questions about early learning, thinking, and the brain in our NIH-funded research study!
+Please explore our website to learn more about our exciting research program!

 Recent News